Equivariant cohomology of torus orbifolds: Torus orbifolds

 We begin with defining a \emph{locally standard} torus action on a torus orbifold.
 For each point $p\in X$, there exists an orbifold chart $(\tilde{U}, G, \phi \colon \tilde{U} \to U)$ of a $T$-invariant neighborhood $U$ around $p$, an equivariant diffeomorphism $\psi$ from an open subset $W$ of $\CC^n$ to $\tilde{U}$ and a surjective covering homomorphism $\xi \colon (S^1)^n \to T$ with $\ker\xi \cong G$ such that the following diagram commutes:

 where vertical maps represent torus actions on $W$ and $U$, respectively.
 In particular, the action of $(S^1)^n$ on $W$ is the standard one.
-It is one of the immediate consequences of locally standard actions that the quotient $U/T$ is diffeomorphic to $W/(S^1)^n\cong \RR^n_{\geq}\letbe\{ (x_1,\dots,x_n)\in \RR^n\mid x_i\geq 0\}$.
 Such an orbifold together with a preferred orientation on each $T$-invariant suborbifold of codimension 1 is called a \emph{locally standard torus orbifold}.
+It is one of the immediate consequences of locally standard actions that the quotient $U/T$ is diffeomorphic to an open subset of

 Weighted projective spaces are typical examples of locally standard torus orbifolds.
 Here we choose a particular half-dimensional torus actions.
 To be more precise, we consider a weighted projective space $\mbb{P}{(a_0, \dots, a_n)}$ as a quotient of $S^{2n+1}\subset \CC^{n+1}$ by a weighted $S^1$-action given by